Oi Gente!

 What a great idea!
 I never though to add walnuts to the rice, but I think it will work great together!
 Will try it next week!

-I have never heard of walnut rice before but wow, this side dish looks incredibly delicious!!
-I love how easy it is to make and would be perfect for turkey or roast beef dinner!
+I have never heard of walnut rice before but wow, this side dish was incredibly delicious!!
+I love how easy it is to make and it’s perfect for turkey and roast beef dinner!

 One of the best ways to give rice some special flavor.
 And definitely a great side to have with your favorite mains.
-I would love to try it with turkey leftovers – that must be a delicious combo.
+I loved it with turkey leftovers – a delicious combo.

 So simple, yet so good!
-I love the idea of toasted walnuts toss in there.
-I’ve never tried it that way before but definitely making a note to make!
+I loved the idea of toasted walnuts toss in there.
+I’ve never tried it that way before!
+Soooo good!

 Wow!
 This was fantastic!
 I happen to have pecans on hand so I used them and I loved it.
 Hard to picture walnuts being even better than this.
 The recipe didn’t specify which kind of rice.
 I used Basmati rice with chicken stock.
 Basmati rice instructions says 1 cup to 2 liquid ratio so I split the difference and used 1 3/4 cup of stock.
 Did everything else exactly as instructed and it came out perfect.
 So Flavorful!